benwiz/learn/README.md

 4. When a miner node is ready to mine a new block, it’ll put the transaction in a block and start mining it.
 5. When the blocked is mined, every other node in the network receives a message saying the block is mined and adds the block to the blockchain.
 6. After a block is added to the blockchain, the transaction is completed, its outputs can be referenced in new transactions.

+Number of bitcoin private keys:
+>The curve used by Bitcoin can randomly pick a number between 0 and 2256 (which is approximately 1077, when there are between 1078 and 1082 atoms in the visible universe).